Jesperoka/AISTRE-labs/README.md

 `mvn clean package`

+## NEW SCRIPTS

+### before running the docker
+To instrument the java problems run the following command when NOT in the docker container from this directory.

+`sh instrument.sh`

+### while running the docker
+When compiling the Java problems run the following command while IN the docker container from this directory.

+`sh compile.sh`

+When you want to run problem X run the following command while IN the docker container from this directory.

+`java -cp target/aistr.jar:./instrumented:.
+ProblemX `

+## instrumenting and running by hand.

 To instrument a given Java file, use the following command:

 `java -cp target/aistr.jar nl.tudelft.instrumentation.Main --type=*TypeOfInstrumentation* --file=*PathToJavaFile* > *OutputPath*`